coltonhurst/wedding-counter/README.md

 # wedding-counter
-A countdown to the wedding.
+A countdown in days to my wedding.

+It's one page, meant to be super simple.
+Calculates on a hardcoded date (because I wanted to) and the date that ```new Date()``` in JS will get.

+See the countdown clock [here](https://www.coltonhurst.com/wedding-counter/index.html)!